jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 Say: "Before we start discovery, two quick confirmations so I can work effectively across our conversations:

 1. Confirm you are working inside a Grok Workspace (not the default Grok chat).
 Workspaces keep your files, custom instructions, and conversations organized in one container.
 If you're not in one yet, create it now: open Workspaces in the left sidebar (older builds say Projects) → New Workspace → name it '[Your Business Name] - Tableland Copilot'.
-2. Confirm Grok Memory is ON for this account.
-This lets me remember key decisions and preferences without you repeating them.
-It's in your Grok account settings.
+2. Turn ON Grok's conversation memory.
+This lets me carry decisions and preferences across our conversations without you repeating yourself.
+Path: click your profile icon (bottom-left) → Settings → Data Controls → turn on "Personalize Grok with your conversation memory".

 Confirm both?
 Type 'yes' to continue, or 'help' if you need a walkthrough."